carlarose01/FoodDelivery/README.md

 **Required Must-have Stories**

 * User should be able to create account, log in, log out
+* User should be able to view feed of posts
-* User should be able to search restaurants in area with filters
+* User should be able to create new post with image
-* User should be able to view feed of food delivery prices in RecyclerView
+* User should be able to view map to see activity going on in their area
-* User should be able to see best/cheapest option on top when search completes
+* User should be able to tag location when uploading posts
-* User should be able to use Google Maps API to find restaurants
+* User should be able to view replies to their post in details view
-* User should be able to place order through app
+* User should be able to alert authorities in the need for immediate assistance

 **Optional Nice-to-have Stories**

+* User should be able to react to others' posts
-* User should be able to view more details on restaurant in new activity
+* User should be able to reply to others' posts
-* User should be able to track the order by location
+* User should be able to filter feed based on safety, events, etc.

 ### 2. Screen Archetypes